Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

   0: !Arena
     timeLimit: 100
     passMark: 0
+    blackouts: [10, 43, 50, 20] # We are defining the blackout times (in frames) for the arena at interval frames [10, 43], and [50 and 60].
+The blackout zones are defined in frames, not in seconds.
+Note that the intervals are increasing in value from left to right, meaning. for example, a blackout can't start at frame 43 and end at frame 10.
     items:
     - !Item
       name: Agent
       positions:
       - !Vector3 {x: 10, y: 0, z: 20}
       rotations: [90]
-      skins:
-      - "pig"
-    blackouts: [10, 43, 50, 20] # here, we are defining the blackout times (in frames) for the arena at frames 10, 43, 50 and 20.
 ```

 <p align="center">